OpenBEL/cytoscape-plugins/belframework-webservice-plugin/README.md

 Once installed you will need to configure the *HOME* location of each

 -   Change the `BELFRAMEWORK_HOME` property in build.properties to point to the BELFramework installation folder.
--   Change the `CYTOSCAPE_HOME` property in build.properties to poi nt to the Cytoscape installation folder.
+-   Change the `CYTOSCAPE_HOME` property in build.properties to point to the Cytoscape installation folder.

 To build the project use the following commands